kenshinmax/kenshinmax.github.io/content/blog/new-beginnings/index.md

 ### FullStory - Segment Export

 FullStory is a capture all platform that enables you to search any user interaction that occurs during a visit to your digital property.
-Using different criteria or "filters" you can refine a cohort of users that you want to analyze by mix and match User and Event criteria.
-This is extremely helpful as you start to create and test different hypothesis.
+Using different criteria or "filters" you can refine a cohort of users that you want to analyze by mixing and matching User and Event criteria, i.e. users that visited a page, clicked 'Add to Cart' and proceeded to checkout.

 ![FullStory Segment](./fullstory-segments-star-recent.jpg)